 Perhaps the most common compulsion is excessive hand washing.
 Hand washing is part of good hygiene, but too much hand washing can be compulsive.
 For some people with OCD, hand washing feels like a way to reduce the odds of contracting a specific illness.
 For other OCD sufferers, there is no fear of a specific illness, it just feels like something they have to do, and they feel better after they do it.
 (This phenomenon is explained by the concept of negative reinforcement.)
 Unfortunately, over time it can take several repeated hand washings to achieve that same feeling.

 In everyday language, the word ‘obsessed” or “obsession” indicates a strong interest.
 To say that you’re “obsessed” with something has a vaguely positive connotation, as in, “My nephew is obsessed with baseball!”
 However, the reality of suffering from actual obsessions is quite different.
 “Obsessions” is a term often used to indicate strong interest.
 Obsessions in reality are intrusive unwanted thoughts that quickly cause significant anxiety.

 Typically this anxiety happens because of what the sufferer thinks it means that they had the thought.
 For example, after a thought like “maybe I’d like to kill my brother” comes up, people without OCD would think “no, I don’t” and then resume their lives.
 For someone with OCD, this thought can be followed by questions like “why did I have that thought?”
 “What if having that thought means I could actually do that?!”
 The emotional reaction to these thoughts ranges from annoyance to terror.

-Topics of Obsessions in OCD
+Common Intrusive Thoughts and Obsessions in OCD

 Obsessions tend to be about one of several different topics.
 They often involve a taboo subject such as incest, unwarranted violence, suicide, or pedophilia.
 However, obsessions can involve other topics too.